18F/content-guide-uswds/README.md

-# 18F UX Guide
+# 18F Content Guide

-18F user experience (UX) designers join cross-functional teams to collaboratively improve user experiences across government.
+18F content designers and strategists join cross-functional teams to collaboratively improve user experiences across government.
 This guide is here to help us get the job done.
 It’s neither a step-by-step tutorial nor a set of rules.
-Instead, it’s a starting point for 18F-led UX design: doing it, discussing it, and ensuring it’s done to a consistent level of quality.
+Instead, it’s a starting point for 18F-led content design: doing it, discussing it, and ensuring it’s done to a consistent level of quality.

 ---